Introduction

 Diamond make a nightly build of Dawn if you would like to test new contributions to Dawn.
 This is available at https://alfred.diamond.ac.uk/DawnDiamond/master/downloads/builds-snapshot/ for the Diamond specific build of Dawn.

-Help may be given by Diamond and other member institutions on creating a build of Dawn - for instance, the files for a Buckminster build and an explanation of how to get started.
+Help may be given by Diamond and other member institutions on creating a build of Dawn - for instance, an explanation of how to get started.
 Ongoing support of external builds of Dawn is not an obligation of members.

 This applies to users who we want to give direct check-in access to the DawnScience repositories.